panda3d/panda3d-docs/introduction/tutorial/loading-and-animating-the-panda-model.rst

    :ref:`Actors <loading-actors-and-animations>`
    ---------------------------------------------

-   The ``Actor`` class is for animated models.
-Note that we use ``loadModel()`` for static models and ``Actor`` only when they are animated.
-The two constructor arguments for the ``Actor`` class are the name of the file containing the model and a Python dictionary containing the names of the files containing the animations.
+   The :py:class:`~direct.actor.Actor.Actor` class is for animated models.
+   Note that we use :py:meth:`~direct.showbase.Loader.loadModel()` for static models and :py:class:`~direct.actor.Actor.Actor` only when they are animated.
+   The two constructor arguments for the :py:class:`~direct.actor.Actor.Actor` class are the name of the file containing the model and a Python dictionary containing the names of the files containing the animations.

 Update the Code
 ---------------